williamconnorbean/resume/README.md

 $ git push -u origin main
 ```

-### Viewing your GitHub Pages static site
+### Viewing your GitHub Pages Static Site
 > Andrew Etter recommends static sites for their simplicity, security, ease of hosting, and lack of server-side dependencies.
 Jekyll, our static site generator, is used to abstract away complexity.
 According to Andrew Etter, "The basics are that you provide a static site generator with content (lightweight markup) and a theme (templated HTML and CSS), and it processes everything into a working website."
 This allows us to simply modify our Markdown file and let Jekyll regenerate our site.
 1. Navigate to your GitHub repository settings.
 2. Scroll to the bottom where you will see the heading `GitHub Pages`.
 3. Select the branch `main` under `Source` and select `Save`.
 3. Ensure the `Minima` theme is selected under `Theme Chooser` after saving.
-This theme is pulled from the `_config.yml` file in the root of the directory.
+This theme is pulled from the `_config.yml` file in the root of the project.
 4. Navigate to `https://<username>.github.io/` to view your static site.

 ![view-resume](/assets/view-resume.gif)

-### Editing resume and Jekyll Front Matter
+### Editing Resume and Jekyll Front Matter
 > Editing the resume content is simple.
 This is thanks to the use of the lightweight markup language Markdown.
 As Andrew Etter puts it, "The entire point of lightweight markup is to make it easier to produce well-formed XML, and we need XML in order to build websites."
 This allows the content of your resume to remain human-readable while still allowing it to be easily processed into a static website.
 1. Update `index.md` with your resume information using Markdown.
 Note the YAML front matter block at the top of the file, indicated by:
 ```YAML